variantstudios/greeleydowntown.com/_signature_events/first-friday-a-night-of-art.md

 weight_number: 4
 ---

-First Friday: A Night of Art is a great opportunity to visit local galleries and businesses featuring rotating artwork.
+**First Friday: A Night of Art is a great opportunity to visit local galleries and businesses featuring rotating artwork.
 Held the first Friday of each month from 5-8pm, it is a self-guided tour.
-Join us on **Friday, April 5th, 201****9** for our next First Friday.
+Join us on Friday, April 5th, 2019 for our next First Friday.**

 *Participating locations:*